3 Helpful things runners should know about patellar tendonitis exercises

 - They strengthen the tendon through its full range of motion

-Plyometric contractions (jumping and hopping) are the most advanced types and should only be done once you’ve restored a good base level of strength in your tendon via heavy loaded isotonic exercises.
+Plyometric contractions are the most advanced types and should only be done once you’ve restored a good base level of strength in your tendon via heavy-load isotonic exercises.

-- Plyometrics are good for training your tendon to cope with high-level forces
+- Plyometrics are good for training your tendon to cope with explosive forces

 - They are vital in the later stages of rehab to get your tendon ready for jumping and running sports